njwright92/nativeprotracker/README.md

 - Dynamic list for adding, editing, and deleting products with quantity and date entries.
 - Track production progress with interactive line charts
 - Snapshot feature for generating weekly, monthly, and yearly production reports.
-- Firebase Analytics integration for tracking user traffic.
+- Google Analytics integration for tracking user traffic.

 ## Installation